Top 10 Essential Gear Items For Travel

 This is more general, but I am very particular and want to focus on two companies with products I use daily.

 Exofficio Men’s Give N Go 2.0 Sport Mesh 9” boxer briefs.
 This product is awesome for everything I wear in daily life.
-They are moisture-wicking, anti-bacterial, quick to dry, and extremely comfortable.
+They are moisture-wicking, antibacterial, quick-drying, and extremely comfortable.
 I use hybrid shorts as my swimsuit and have this underneath, so the quick-dry function is one of my favorites.
 They also have underwear with the same qualities for all the adventure women out there.

 Darn Toughs Men’s Hiker Micro Crew Midweight Hiking Sock.
 I have used these socks in many different countries, and they last.
-After six years of continued use, I finally noticed some wear on the bottom of a couple of pairs, but the best thing about this company is their socks have a lifetime warranty.
-It is extremely easy to send your socks back and get new pairs.
+After six years of continued use, I finally noticed some wear on the bottom of a couple of pairs, but the best thing about this company is that their socks have a lifetime warranty.
+It’s extremely easy to return your socks and receive new pairs.
 Recently, I have started using their running socks and love them.

 8. Towel